Integrated Waste Pilot Plant

 Smart Cities Contract

-Harmaan worked with the Ministry of Drinking Water and Sanitation in India to provide consultation around low cost on-site sanitation solutions for rural provinces.
+We collaborated with the Ministry of Drinking Water and Sanitation in India to offer consultancy services focused on affordable, on-site sanitation solutions tailored for rural areas.

 Our New Zealand Timeline

 Slected as Aotearoa (NZ) Entrepreneur representative for the UNDP-funded Archipelagic and Island States AIS Forum

 Harmon Madon is accepted into Canterbury University Transition Engineering Programme